-The X-Rite i1Display Pro OEM probe can deliver quality results at a low price point, and performs well with all display devices using contact and non-contact modes.
+The i1Display Pro probe is a low cost tristimulus probe, and works with most display devices using contact and non-contact modes.

 - Large Spot Size

 - Glass Filters

 The i1Display Pro utilises a 3 filter design for CIE colour matching functions, and has been designed for display technologies including direct displays and projectors, up to 2000 nits brightness.

 - Large optical detection system

 - Luma Measurement range: 0.1 to 2000 cd/m2